Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

   "./@docker_gamete.pem".
 ```

 That's all.
-We can now use the gamete to open the faucet of the node (`@tool faucet`) and play
+We can now use the gamete to open the faucet of the node (`moka faucet`) and play
 with the node as we did in the previous chapters of this book.
 Just direct the clients
 to `ws://localhost:8001` instead of `@server`.